George Alexis Weymouth: Conservationist

 In the mid-1960s, Weymouth convinced friends F.I. du Pont and William Prickett to help him buy two parcels in Chadds Ford, along the banks of the Brandywine Creek which had been proposed for industrial development.
-This purchase led to the founding of the Tri-County Conservancy, now known as the Brandywine Conservancy & Museum of Art, an environmental, arts, and cultural preservation organization that subsequently led to the founding of such organizations all over the country.
-Frolic was the chairman of the board of the Brandywine Conservancy from that point on until his death.
+This purchase led to the founding of the Tri-County Conservancy, which became the Brandywine Conservancy & Museum of Art, an environmental, arts, and cultural preservation organization that presaged similar foundations all over the country.
+Frolic was the chairman of the board of the Brandywine Conservancy from its beginning until his death.
 The organization has permanently protected from development more than 62,000 acres in southeastern Pennsylvania and northern Delaware.

 In 1969, Weymouth donated his property to the Brandywine Conservancy as its first conservation easement.
 His home, "The Big Bend," surrounded by Brandywine Creek on three sides, is just inside Pennsylvania at the northern Delaware border.
 The period-furnished 1750s stone house addition to the original 1650s Swedish log cabin is surrounded by gardens.
 His donation was followed by those of the Harry G. Haskell, Jr., Ford B. Draper, and Jamie Wyeth.
 The four easements protected almost 340 acre and 51/2 miles along the Brandywine Creek.

 In 1984, the King Ranch in Pennsylvania went to market.
 Rumored buyers included a nuclear power plant, Disney, and a real estate developer.
 Weymouth organized a conservation team to purchase the 5380 acre for $11.5 million.
-The land is now conserved and includes the 775 acre Laurels Preserve.
+The land has been conserved and includes the 775 acre Laurels Preserve.

 In 1967, a mill along the Brandywine went up for auction.
 Through miscommunication, Weymouth and the Conservancy acquired it.
-The Brandywine River Museum opened in the building in 1971 after the mill was renovated, including the addition of soaring, glass-walled lobbies on three floors.
+The Brandywine River Museum opened in the building in 1971 after the mill was renovated with the addition of soaring, glass-walled lobbies on three floors.